HOHMANN ORBITS

 near Mars's opposition under continuous thrust.

-Guido vonPirquet lived in Austria-Hungary, with strong
+Guido vonPirquet lived in Austria-Hungary, with correspondence

-powered by solar energy and showed the huge mass savings by sending
+solar energy and showed the huge mass savings by sending

 interplanetary missions from an Earth-orbiting space station in the